eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-03-04-azure-iot-hub-integration.md

 ### Using the ImplicitThingCreation and ConnectionStatus features based on Azure IoT Hub events

-Azure IoT Hub has the possibility to publish Events for ConnectionStatus changes of devices and the creation/removal of new devices.
+Azure IoT Hub has the possibility to publish Events for status changes of device connections and the creation/removal of new devices.
 These events are published via an Azure EventGrid to another chosen Azure Application.
 By publishing these Events to an Azure Event Hub, a Ditto AMQP connection can subscribe for them.